Challenge: National Parks & Presidents

 • Grant home (one of them) – Galena, IL

-• Reagan’s birthplace – Dixon, IL
+• Reagan’s birthplace – Tampico, IL

 • Grant’s wife’s home and their residence – St. Louis, MO

-• Kennedy Assassination Site – Dallas TX
+• Kennedy Assassination Site – Dallas, TX

 • Eisenhower Birthplace – Denison, TX